bnhpham/adv-patch-siamese-trackers/README.md

 | SiamCAR (GOT-10k) | :x: | :x: |
 | SiamCAR (LaSOT) | :white_check_mark: | :white_check_mark: |

-:white_check_mark: denotes that the patch generally works on the tracker, whereas :x: means that the patch has no effect on the tracker. :heavy_minus_sign: means that attacking is possible, but significantly more difficult and only under certain conditions, e.g., slow movements of the patch.
+:white_check_mark: indicates that the patch generally works on the tracker, while :x: denotes that the patch is not effective enough to distract it. :heavy_minus_sign: means that an attack is possible but considerably more difficult and requires more restrictive conditions, such as slow patch movements.

 ## Project File Overview